hofong428/Intelligent-Project-using-ML-Methods/README.md

 # Intelligent-Project-using-ML-Methods
-9 ML practices from Kaggle competition
+9 Machine Learning practices
+Every project execution summary is written in the individual files